thomas-mauran/LinkedOut/docs/tad.md

 ## Post mortem and conclusion

 Overall, the project was a success.
-We learned a lot about microservices, kubernetes, keycloak, neo4j, NATS, protobuf, and many other technologies.
+We learned a lot about microservices, Kubernetes, Keycloak, Neo4j, NATS, Protocol Buffers, and many other technologies.
 We also learned a lot about the importance of organization in general and how to prepare a project the right way by planning it.

 Having a good view of the project before it starts is a key point.
-This is done by defining the Open API, by creating detailed models of the application.
+This is done by defining the OpenAPI specification, by creating detailed models of the application.
 Doing this allows us to enlighten all the potential dark spots of the projects and to make sure if we work in a team that we have a same definition of done for each feature.

 Another good thing we did was to implement a mockup server to test the front-end and the back-end at the same time.
 This allowed us to work on the front-end and the back-end at the same time without having to wait for the other to be done.
 This was a good decision since it allowed us to work on the project faster and to have a better view of the project as a whole.
 It also made the backend and frontend connexion a lot easier since we already coded and tested most of the frontend accordingly to the backend's API.